m45t3r/snes9x4d/README.md

 BittBoy/PocketGo.
 They may improve performance at the expense of quality.
 Some of them are described below:

-- Transparency (default `False`): enables/disables transparency effects in games.
+- Transparency (default `True`): enables/disables transparency effects in games.
 Disabling it may improve performance, but it may also break some effects in games and even make some of them unplayable because of missing effects